Does everyone who completes the program receive a job offer?

 What visa do I need to attend Insight?
 Do you accept applications from non-US citizens who are not currently based in the US?

-There are no specific visa requirements to participate in the Insight program, so as long as you can legally be in the US for meetings/conferences.
-We are no longer accepting applications from individuals who would need to go through the H1B lottery to begin work in the US.
+There are no specific visa requirements in order to participate in the Insight program, as long as you can legally be in the US for meetings/conferences.
+However, we ask that all Fellows be looking for full-time employment (and can easily obtain work authorization to do so) upon completion of the Program: in the city where the program is based, if applying to an in-person program, and across the US for the remote program.
 Students on F1 and about to start OPT are welcome to apply.
-If you have any further visa-related queries please email firstname.lastname@example.org
+However, we are not accepting applications from individuals who would need to go through the H1B lottery prior to beginning work at an industry company in the US.
+If you have any further visa-related queries please email email@example.com

 When will the next program be offered?